-1. Scope and Objective = A presentation of the responsibilities and rights of the optometrist in a factual context, enabling him to understand his place in society and in thehealth care team.
-The method which make for effective practice.
+- 1. Scope and Objective = A presentation of the responsibilities and rights of the optometrist in a factual context, enabling him to understand his place in society and in the health care team.
+The method which make for effective practice. - 2.
+Text and reference Books = - a.

-- a.
 Business Aspects of Optometry John Classe, Donald Lakin, Butterworth Heinemann. - b.
 Business Awareness for Optometry Nizar Hirji, Butterworth Heinemann. - c.
 Management for Eye Care Practitioner Irving Bennett, Butterworth Heinemann. - d.
 Management for Opticians, 2nd edition, Thomas Appler, Raymond Dennis, Eric Muth, Butterworth Heinemann. - e.
 Marketing, Managing and Contact Lenses Robert Koetting, Butterworth Heinemann. - f.
 Ophthalmic research and epidemiology Stanley hatch, Butterworth Heinemann.